herbsjs/herbsjs.github.io/docs/glues/herbs2rest.md

 slug: /glues/herbs2rest
 ---

-Herbs2REST is a powerful library that generates REST endpoints using the metadata from use cases.
+Create REST endpoints using the metadata from use cases and entities.
 Save time and effort by automating endpoint creation while maintaining the ability to customize the REST API as needed.

+## Introduction

+Herbs2REST is a glue that creates REST endpoints using the metadata from use cases and entities.
+Some key principles are followed to make this possible:

+**Convention over configuration**: There is a established industry convention for REST APIs.
+For example, a use case like 'Read an User' will use the `GET` method, have a ID parameter, and the path will be `/users/:id`.
+Herbs2REST will use these conventions to generate the endpoints.
+With this, it is possible to create a REST API with minimal configuration.

+**Focus on the domain**: Herbs2REST will use the domain metadata to generate the endpoints.
+And, although not all the necessary metadata to generate the endpoints is available in the domain, it is expected that the domain metadata will be the main source of information.
+Following this principle will make maintining the REST API easier, since your API will change as your domain changes.

+**Configuration when necessary**: It is possible to override the conventions when necessary.
+For example, if the convention is to use the `GET` method for a read use case, but the use case needs to use the `POST` method, it is possible to override the convention.

-# Installation
+## Installation

 - If the project will be created with the Herbs CLI, choose 'Yes' when prompted for the REST option.